Claas: Product portfolio

 CLAAS is well known as harvest specialist, offering combine harvesters in various sizes.
 The largest model series is the LEXION, which has been produced since 1995 and is now in its fourth generation.
 The LEXION 8900 has a maximum output of 790 hp and is available with tyres or crawler tracks (TERRA TRAC) on the front axle.
 Both options allow a top speed of 31 mph (50 km/h).
-The cutterbars are up to 13.79 meters wide and the grain tank holds up to 18,000 liters.
-CLAAS offers also the two smaller combine product families, the TUCANO and AVERO.
+The cutter bars are up to 13.79 meters wide and the grain tank holds up to 18,000 liters.
+CLAAS offers also the two smaller combine product families, the TRION and the EVION.
+CLAAS also offers a TUCANO 320 from the former TUCANO range which consisted of the TUCANO 500, TUCANO 400, and the TUCANO 300, which was only recently discontinued in Favour of the TRION/EVION Ranges.

 In August 2021, CLAAS unveiled a new product line of harvesters called TRION.
+The TRION is a replacement for the larger TUCANO models and the smaller 2012-2019 Lexion harvesters.
 The range consists of the TRION 700, TRION 600, and TRION 500 series.
 They are powered by Cummins engines.

+In July 2023, CLAAS unveiled the new EVION 400 Harvester range, a replacement for the previous AVERO and smaller TUCANO models.

 The CLAAS forage harvester is called JAGUAR.
 CLAAS is considered as world market leader in the silage chopper market.

-The manufacturer produces and sells tractors from 47 hp to 530 hp.
+The manufacturer produces and sells tractors from 47 hp to 653 hp.
 The XERION is the biggest tractor in the CLAAS product range, and is easy to recognize with four equally-sized wheels.

 The AXION model series is available from 205 hp (AXION 800) to 445 hp in the AXION 960.
-Since 2019, CLAAS has offered an optional track system for the AXION 900 series, instead of the rear wheels, called TERRA TRAC.
+Since 2019, CLAAS has offered an optional track system for the AXION 900 series, instead of the rear wheels, called TERRA TRAC providing an exceptionally smooth operation with reduced ground compaction.

 The ARION model range consists of Tractors ranging from 95 hp (ARION 410) to 205 hp (ARION 660).
-THe ARION model range includes the ARION 400, ARION 500, ARION 600, and ARION 600C.
+The ARION model range includes the ARION 400, ARION 500, ARION 600, and ARION 600C.